LeanderGangso/pyMyShareApi/README.md

 ## License - key points

+To be determined...
 <!---
 - When distributing derived works, the source code of the work must be made available under the same license.
 - All modification's has to have the same license and be open source.
 - You do not need to release you modified code, but we would really apreacheate it you did do a [pull request](https://www.freecodecamp.org/news/how-to-make-your-        first-pull-request-on-github-3/) with you changes.
+--->

 Disclaimer: I am not a lawyer, so any and all information given is strictly based on my understanding and may or may not be correct.
---->